 Required if you specify the user name.
 Password for the user name.
 The password is case sensitive.
 You can set a password with the -pd option or the environment variable INFA_DEFAULT_DOMAIN_PASSWORD.
 If you set a password with both methods, the password set with the -pd option takes precedence.

 Optional.
 Name of the project that contains the mapping.
-If you do not specify a project name, the command lists all the projects and the mappings within the projects.
+If you do not specify a project name, the command updates all projects in the Model repository.